-Ulcerative colitis is an inflammatory bowel disease (IBD) in which the lining of the large intestine (colon or bowel) and rectum becomes inflamed.
-Inflammation usually begins in the rectum and lower (sigmoid) intestine and spreads upward to the entire colon.
+Ulcerative colitis is a chronic inflammatory bowel disease (IBD) in which the lining of the large intestine (colon or bowel) and rectum becomes inflamed.
+In children, inflammation usually begins in the rectum and lower (sigmoid) intestine and spreads upward to the entire colon unless effectively treated.

 The inflammation causes diarrhea, or frequent emptying of the colon.
-As cells on the surface of the lining of the colon die and slough off, ulcers (open sores) form, causing pus, mucus and bleeding.
+As cells on the surface of the lining of the colon die and slough off, erosions (open sores) form, causing pus, mucus and bleeding.
 The disease affects the body’s ability to absorb fluid, which is the major role that the large intestine plays in digestion.

-Although many theories about what causes ulcerative colitis exist, none has been proven.
-The cause of ulcerative colitis is unknown, and currently there is no cure, except through surgical removal of the colon.
-A theory suggests that some agent, possibly a virus or an atypical bacterium, interacts with the body's immune system to trigger an inflammatory reaction in the intestinal wall.
+The cause of ulcerative colitis (UC) is unknown, although experts agree that genetics play a major role as do some environmental factors.
+A theory suggests that an agent, possibly a virus or an atypical bacterium, interacts with the body's immune system to trigger an inflammatory reaction in the intestinal wall.

-Although children and older people sometimes develop ulcerative colitis, it most often starts between the ages 15 and 30.
+Although children and older people sometimes develop UC, it most often starts between the ages of 15 and 30.
 It affects males and females equally and appears to run in some families.